 Functional play depends on everyone playing the same game.
 Sadly, many people don’t even know or negotiate what that means, and a lot of game texts leave crucial things out.
+Too often, people come with different ideas and don’t realize it, and it turns into a mess during play.

 Yes, some of you might say, “I can do 2 or 3 of those choices” – pick the one that best fits the game you’re trying to run.